MOUNTED FOLLOWERS

 Obey instructions given by the Field Master.

-FOOT FOLLOWERS AND ATV USERS
+FOOT FOLLOWERS

 Children should be supervised at all times.